All Products

 Use the EASCMD client

-Run the bench create command to create a stress testing task.
-After the task is created, you can use the returned URL to view the real-time monitoring data.
+Run the bench create command to create a stress testing task (Download the EASCMD client and complete identity authentication).
+After the task is created, you can view the real-time monitoring data through the returned URL.
 In this example, the 64-bit Windows version of the EASCMD client is used.
+Sample command:

 eascmdwin64.exe bench create [bench_desc_json]

-bench_desc_json specifies the name of the JSON configuration file for the stress testing task.
-Sample configuration:
+The bench_desc_json parameter indicates the JSON configuration file for the stress testing task.
+Examples:

 {